vinci22/CRUD_API_FASTAPI/README.md

 # CRUD-api-users
- a api for users CRUD, this api are conecte to a service of mysql that service is found local thus te conecction is make localy
+ a api for users CRUD, this api are connect to a service of mysql that service is found local thus te conecction is make localy

  # info